Barta'a

-Barta'a (برطعة) is an Arab village located in the northern triangle area and Nahal Iron, which is split by the Green Line separating Israel from the West Bank.
-This division resulted in the separation of the village into two parts: one located within the State of Israel and the other in the West Bank.
+Barta'a (برطعة) is an Arab village located in the northern triangle area and Nahal Iron.
+The Green Line separating Israel and the West Bank splits the village into two parts.
 Historically, the residents of Barta'a faced challenges related to this bifurcation, impacting their social and economic interactions.
 In recent years, efforts have been made to reunify the village, facilitating the integration of its eastern and western sections.

 History

-Early history

 Ceramics from the Byzantine era have been found in Barta'a.

-Ottoman era
+Ottoman Empire

 In 1517 Barta'a was incorporated into the Ottoman Empire with the rest of Palestine.
-During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517–1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 In 1882, the PEF's Survey of Western Palestine described it as "a ruined Arabic village on a high hill, with a spring in the valley to the north 400 feet below."
 The village of Barta'a was established in the middle of the 19th century by members of the Kabha tribe.
 According to oral traditions, the tribe moved in the middle of the 18th century from Bayt Jibrin to Ya'bad.
 In the middle of the 19th century, some of the Kabhaites left Ya'bad in search of a living area and purchased the land of Barta'a, where they found a spring and grazing land.
 In time, Barta'a developed and was built around it by satellite villages, also belonging to the sons of Kabha: Umm al-Qutuf, 'Ein al-Sahala, Wadi' Ara and Tura al-Arabiya.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Barta'a had a population of 468, all Muslim, increasing in the 1931 census to 692, still all Muslims, in 94 houses.

 In the 1945 estimates, the village plus Khirbat Tura el Gharbiya had a population of 1,000 Muslims with 20,499 dunams of land, according to an official land and population survey.
 464 dunams were used for plantations and irrigable land, 1,957 dunams for cereals, while 1,900 dunams were non-cultivable land.